edgedb/edgedb/docs/guides/auth/index.rst

-If you use the Email and Password provider, in addition to the ``require_verification`` configuration, you’ll need to configure SMTP to allow EdgeDB to send email verification and password reset emails on your behalf.
+If you use the Email and Password provider, in addition to the ``require_verification`` configuration, you’ll need to configure SMTP to allow EdgeDB to send email verification and password reset emails on your behalf or set up webhooks for the relevant events:

+- ``ext::auth::WebhookEvent.EmailVerificationRequested``
+- ``ext::auth::WebhookEvent.PasswordResetRequested``

 Here is an example of setting a local SMTP server, in this case using a product called `Mailpit <https://mailpit.axllent.org/docs/>`__ which is